rfuzzo/MWSE/docs/source/references/general/patches.md

 - Optimizes `ShowMap` and `FillMap` to not be absurdly slow.
 - Raises mod limit from 256 to 1024.
 - Replaces Morrowind's dialogue filtering system with one that is much more performant.
+- Fixes the activation raytest when around skinned objects, such as creatures/NPCs.

 ## Bug Fixes